How to Make a Green Juice: Video, Recipe & FAQs

 Now that we know more about the how and why of juicing, let’s break down the Crazy Sexy Green Juice Formula.

 This handy-dandy infographic walks you through my daily recipe and gives you lots of room to play.
 See it as a jumping off point and a tool for you to create your own green juice masterpieces!
-You can download a printable version here.
 Bring it with you to the grocery store and post it next to your juicer for inspiration.

-Download the Crazy Sexy Green Juice Formula (pdf) here!
+Download the Crazy Sexy Green Juice Formula below!

 It takes me sooo long to make a juice!
 How can I make the process go more quickly?